wp-plugins/ezflippr/readme.txt

 This plugin is available in English, French and Spanish.
 If you want to help with translation in other languages, we'll be happy to hear from you.

 == Changelog ==
+= 1.1.9 =
+* Added detection for php_openssl, which is required when cURL is not available and we must use the URL wrappers.

 = 1.1.8 =
 * Added contact form in ezFlippr menu
 * Added loading message during refresh and key verification